 The point of this feature is to collate years of on-field research and investigations with the addition of an exclusive double interview with two extraordinary celebrities it took me months to track down.

-But the more I know about Julian Assange’s story, the more I know I don’t know, so I have tried to sum up this extremely complicated case to the best of my abilities by also enclosing an array of external resources, videos and documents for you to check if you’ve ever thought in your life that this world had to be stopped and that you wanted to get off.
+But the more I know about Julian Assange’s story, the more I know I do not know, so I have tried to sum up this extremely complicated case to the best of my abilities by also enclosing an array of external resources, videos and documents for you to check if you’ve ever thought in your life that this world had to be stopped and that you wanted to get off.

-Nobody wants you to like this man on a personal level, but you cannot form an informed opinion without first deconstructing all the lies and fabrications you’ve been told about him and his organisation for the latest ten years.
+Nobody wants you to like this man on a personal level, but you cannot form an informed opinion without first deconstructing all the lies and fabrications you’ve been told about him and his organisation for the last ten years.

 Because when somebody is facing 175 years in prison for not committing corruption and war crimes, but for merely exposing them to the world as a publisher, we must all take their place even if we just vaguely care about justice, freedom and human rights.

 Australian Nobel Peace Prize nominee, multi-award-winning journalist and publisher Julian Assange founded WikiLeaks in 2006 and let the world know about war crimes in Afghanistan and Iraq; 2020 marks ten years since the terrifying video Collateral Murder from the July 12, 2007, Baghdad airstrike was leaked, showing civilians, reporters and children being shot dead by the U.S. Army and then being laughed at.

 The whistleblower who disclosed WikiLeaks 750,000 classified, or “unclassified but sensitive”, diplomatic and military documents is former U.S. soldier Chelsea Manning (born Bradley Manning) who was sentenced to 35 years in prison in America.